marekv69/twitterTestApp/README.md

 ## Installation
  1. clone repository
- 2. open folder with clone project in console and
+ 2. open folder with clone project in console
  3. type npm install to download dependencies
  4. type gulp to run project
  5. open a web browser and open the application on http://localhost:8000 URL